puja4c5/pocket-fund/README.md

 This repository contains an intelligent automation workflow built in n8n to streamline research, data enrichment, and reporting for companies.
 It simulates a real-world AI-powered research assistant that reads from a knowledge base (Google Sheets), performs conditional logic, conducts web research, generates insights using LLMs (like Gemini/OpenRouter).

-✅ Built as part of the PocketFund AI Engineer Internship Assignment 📹 Watch Loom Demo Video ← Insert your Loom link here
+✅ Built as part of the PocketFund AI Engineer Internship Assignment 📹 Watch Loom Demo Video

 📌 Project Objective
 Design a complete, production-grade workflow that: